Key takeaways

 Another specification you need to look out for when choosing solar panels is their efficiency.
 Solar panel efficiency shows how good it is in transforming sunlight into electricity.
 For example, a panel with a 20% efficiency rating converts about 20% of the sunlight it captures into usable energy.
 The efficiency of the first silicon solar cells fabricated in the middle of the 20th century was only about 6%, but the rapid development of solar technology increased this figure dramatically.
 Most residential solar panels today are 18-22% efficient, with some latest prototypes reaching 42%.

 Monocrystalline solar panels generally deliver the highest efficiency of up to 22% which makes them the best option for homes with space limitations, as fewer panels are needed to generate the desired amount of electricity.
 The efficiency of polycrystalline panels is lower, usually ranging between 15% and 17% due to the lower purity of silicon.
+Learning how to convert solar energy into electricity helps in understanding the benefits and applications of solar power.

 Heat tolerance of PV panels